taher-anjary/LEASegment/README.md

 This repository makes liberal use of code from [[AutoDeeplab](https://openaccess.thecvf.com/content_CVPR_2019/html/Liu_Auto-DeepLab_Hierarchical_Neural_Architecture_Search_for_Semantic_Image_Segmentation_CVPR_2019_paper.html)]  [[pytorch code](https://github.com/NoamRosenberg/autodeeplab)(Non-official)].

 ### Citing
-If you find this code useful, please consider to cite our work.
+If you find this code useful, please consider to cite their/our work.

 ```
 @article{cheng2020hierarchical,